Creating Neurodiversity-Affirming Classrooms: Inclusive Strategies to Support Neurodivergent Students

 Challenges Faced by Neurodivergent Students in School

-Despite comprising 15-20% of the global population, neurodivergent individuals often encounter significant barriers in educational settings.
+Despite comprising 15-20% of the global population, neurodivergent individuals often encounter significant barriers in educational settings that hinder academic success:

-Many face barriers that hinder their ability to thrive academically.
-Research has shown abysmal graduation and drop-out rates among neurodivergent students.
+Research has shown abysmal graduation and drop-out rates among neurodivergent students as a result of these barriers.
 For instance, children with ADHD are:

 3 times more likely to be held back a grade